These are the best fly fishing books that we recommend all anglers read before heading out on the water or learning some new techniques.

 Fly fishing is a bug that you can catch out on the water, out in the depth of nature, battling it out with the elements.
 Or, you can catch it in the comfort of your own home, browsing the countless stellar books that have been written on the subject.

-The books we’ve listed here include some of the best resources to learn the craft, but also some of the most beautiful literature to help you understand what fly fishing is all about, why it’s our passion and why we do it.
+The books we’ve listed here include some of the best resources to learn the craft of fly fishing, but also some of the most beautiful literature to help you understand what fly fishing is all about, why it’s our passion, and why we do it.